chasefleming/elem-go/README.md

 ## Examples

-For hands-on examples showcasing the usage of `elem-go`, you can find sample implementations in the `examples/` folder of the repository.
+For hands-on examples showcasing the usage of `elem`, you can find sample implementations in the `examples/` folder of the repository.
 Dive into the examples to get a deeper understanding of how to leverage the library in various scenarios.

 [Check out the examples here.](./examples)

 ## Tutorials & Guides

-Dive deeper into the capabilities of `elem-go` and learn best practices through our collection of tutorials and guides:
+Dive deeper into the capabilities of `elem` and learn best practices through our collection of tutorials and guides:

 - [Building a Counter App with htmx, Go Fiber, and elem-go](https://dev.to/chasefleming/building-a-counter-app-with-htmx-go-fiber-and-elem-go-9jd/)